-Our efforts to maintain international peace and security are informed by our experience of conflict in Ireland and a desire to offer our distinctive contribution to building sustainable peace and resolving conflict abroad.
+Ireland's efforts to maintain international peace and security are informed by our strong commitment to multilateralism, the rule of law, the international rules-based system and the pacific settlement of disputes.
+They are also based on our longstanding policy of military neutrality, our experience of conflict on the island of Ireland and a desire to offer our distinctive contribution to building sustainable peace and resolving conflict abroad.

 The maintenance of international peace and security, as enshrined in the UN Charter, is a key priority for Ireland.
 Our work towards this goal is informed by our experience of conflict in Ireland; a desire to offer our distinctive contribution to building sustainable peace and resolving conflict abroad; and the distinguished contribution of our Defence Forces to peacekeeping missions.